-Your Accommodation Contribution is calculated as a Daily Accommodation Contribution (DAC).
+Your Accommodation Contribution is calculated Accommodation Contribution (DAC).
 SA or DVA will notify you in writing if a DAC applies.
 Like Accommodation Payments, you can elect to pay this as a daily fee or as a lump sum (or a combination of both).
 The lump sum is calculated using the same rate discussed above.